 A stroke occurs when your brain experiences tissue death or damage on one or both sides of the brain.
 Often, it affects only one side.
-Although stroke does present some warning signs such as slurred speech or confusion, it typically occurs quickly.
+Although stroke does present some warning signs, such as slurred speech or confusion, it typically occurs quickly.
 If you have a stroke, you may lose your ability to breathe properly.

 You may be at risk for acute respiratory failure if you:

-- smoke (tobacco products) or drink (alcohol) excessively
+- drink alcohol excessively

 - have a family history of respiratory disease or conditions